BigQuery Machine Learning (BQML) can train and serve ML models using SQL to power marketing automation and help deliver personalized experiences.

-We’ll break down these topics individually and publish them in separate blog articles.
+We’ll break down each of these topics individually in separate blog articles.
 The first article will tackle the problem of data preparation, an issue that is paramount for an analyst.
 Google says that approximately 80% of a data scientist’s time deals with data preparation, which is why they’ve built (or bought) tools like Cloud Dataprep — shoutout to Trifacta bringing new features to Cloud Dataprep!

 Creating Business Value

 Machine Learning data pipelines help companies transition from descriptive to predictive analytics solutions.
 The tools being released by Google in the form of BigQuery ML, and others, make it possible for your marketing teams to take advantage of ML processing without having to hire from a limited pool of machine learning engineers.
 The speed at which you use data to return value to your business dramatically increases when used in predictive machine learning data pipelines.
 Finally, all industries are investing heavily in this type of analysis.

 The machines have already arrived, your competitors are using them as you read this, it is easier than ever to get started, and that is what this series aims to help you achieve.
 Ready for more?Check out the first article “Data Preparation” to continue learning about how you can use BQML to activate audiences on Google Marketing Platform.